A Beginners Guide to Therapy.

 Wish you could leave town so you could break out of your norm and see and do something new?

 There is no way you have seen all there is to see in Austin.
 I am a huge proponent of getting out of the bubble of one’s hometown.
-And when that isn’t immediately possible, find a new shop, park, museum, performance venue, or restaurant right here in the 787 to check out.
+And when that isn’t immediately possible, find a new shop, park, museum, performance venue, or restaurant.
+There are so many right here in the 787 to check out.

 Maybe even, venture north/south of the river!